see ALICE SUTTON

 Maria de Rojas was the daughter of Francisco de Rojas, count de Salinas, an influential Spanish diplomat.
 She was a maid of honor to Catherine of Aragon, accompanying her to England from Spain.
 After the death of Prince Arthur, she slept in her mistress’s bed.
 She was courted prior to 1504 by Thomas Stanley, the earl of Derby’s grandson, but their marriage plans were thwarted first by the old earl and then by Catherine’s duenna, Doña Elvira Manuel.
-The latter wanted Maria to marry her son, Inigo (sometiems called Antonio) Manrique.
-According to the story told by William Hepworth Dixon in his History of Two Queens, Volume III (1874), Catherine of Aragon wrote to her father for permission for Maria de Rojas to marry Stanley when he succeeded his grandfather and became the 2nd earl of Derby.
-Elvira Manuel, however, managed to get from Maria de Rojas a paper that implied a promise to marry Manrique and thus could have made marriage to anyone else impossible without a papal dispensation.
-When Elvira and her son were banished from England in December 1505, Maria, still unwed, remained with Catherine.
-At an unknown date after that, she returned to Spain and there married Don Alvaro de Mendoza-y-Guzman.
-She had at least one child, a son named Luis.
+The latter wanted Maria to marry her son, Antonio Manrique.
+Catherine of Aragon wrote to her father in December 1504, asking permission for Maria de Rojas to marry Stanley when he succeeded his grandfather and became the 2nd earl of Derby, but according to the story told by William Hepworth Dixon in his History of Two Queens, Volume III (1874), Elvira Manuel managed to get from Maria a paper that implied a promise to marry Manrique, which made marriage to anyone else impossible without a papal dispensation.
+A letter from Ambassador de Puebla to King Ferdinand, dated August 11, 1505, states that Maria gave a commission to her brother to contract a marriage with Don Antonio, son of Doña Elvira, and that it was “a strange and unbecoming affair.”
+When Doña Elvira and her other son, Inigo, were banished from England in December 1505, Maria, still unwed, remained with Catherine.
+At an unknown date after that, she returned to Spain and married Don Alvaro de Mendoza-y-Guzman.
+They had at least one child, a son named Luis.
 In 1531, when she was being sought to give a deposition concerning the consummation of the marriage between Catherine and Prince Arthur, she was believed to be living close to Najera, or near Vitoria.

 see ANNE ELLERKER